Fab AI Readiness Tech Stack

 Transformation Roadmap

 Conduct a comprehensive audit of existing technology capabilities and processes in silicon wafer engineering to identify gaps.
-This analysis enables targeted AI integration, enhancing operational efficiency and competitive advantage.
+This analysis enables targeted AI integration and enhances operational efficiency.

 Internal R&D